nwg-piotr/sgtk-menu/README.md

 ### Appendix

-Appendix is a custom menu defined in json in the `appendix` file, or another, forced with the `-af <filename>` argument.
+Appendix is a custom menu in json format, in the `/your/confid/dir/appendix` file, or another, forced with the `-af <filename>` argument.

 ### Styling